Skip to content

 </script>

-Setting the initial height of the iframe to 100vh makes the loading in of the iframe appear smoother to the user, as they will only see the content below the iframe once it has completed loading and undergone it’s initial sizing.
+Setting the initial iframe height to 100vh makes loading appear smoother to the user, as they will only see the content below the iframe once it has completed loading and undergone its initial resizing.

 Was this page useful?